alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-192/day-192-1-egw.md

 ---
-title: EGW Reading
+title: The Child Samuel PP 569-571a
-subtitle: The Child Samuel PP 569-571a
+subtitle: EGW Reading
 ---

-Chapter 55—The Child Samuel
+### Chapter 55—The Child Samuel

 This chapter is based on 1 Samuel 1; 2:1-11.